-The purpose-driven business series features different Businesses for Good to showcase their unique giving stories.
+The purpose-driven business series features a different Business for Good to showcase their unique giving stories.
 We hope these stories inspire you with interesting, new and joyful ideas on how to integrate giving into your business.

 Within just months of joining the B1G1 movement, he was on a plane to Cambodia, excited to see the direct impact of his giving; and in turn directly impacting so many in his business and network with his infectious enthusiasm.
 We are so heartened to see how quickly and ardently this business has embraced all that is B1G1.